MicrosoftDocs/biztalk-docs/biztalk/core/introducing-biztalk-server.md

 manager: "anneta"
 ---
 # Introducing BizTalk Server
-No application is an island.
-Whether we like it or not, tying systems together has become the norm.
-Yet connecting software is about more than just exchanging bytes.
+Tying systems together is expected, and has become the norm.
 As organizations move toward a service-oriented world, the real goal—creating effective business processes that unite separate systems into a coherent whole—comes within reach.

  Microsoft BizTalk Server allows connecting diverse software, then graphically creating and modifying process logic that uses that software.
 BizTalk Server also enables information workers to monitor running processes, interact with trading partners, and perform other business-oriented tasks.